How to Set Up a Nurse Mentorship Program

 Reviewed by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-Nurses with less than five years of experience account for a third of hospital nurse turnover.
 New nurses are vulnerable to burnout for a number of reasons.
-It takes months for new nurses to get their footing in a nursing specialty and develop the skills necessary for the job.
+It can take months to acclimate to a nursing specialty and develop the necessary clinical skills.
 If they’re in an unwelcoming or strained work environment, it’s natural to retreat and look for employment elsewhere.
+A mentorship program can prevent this by guiding new nurses via interpersonal relationships to navigate the steep learning curve and sustainably grow their careers.

 New graduate nurses typically get three to six months of orientation when starting their first job.
 During this time, training takes place through either a nurse preceptorship or a nurse residency program.
 After the training period, the nurse is free to take care of patients without oversight.